rwk-unil/xSqueezeIt/README.md

-# xSqueezeIt - VCF / BCF Compressor
+# xSqueezeIt (XSI) - VCF / BCF Genotype Compressor

 VCF / BCF Genotype data compressor based on sparse representation for rare variants and positional Burrows-Wheeler transform (PBWT) followed by 16-bit Word Aligned Hybrid (WAH) encoding for common variants.
 (Minor Allele Frequency threshold is selectable for rare/common variants).

 Variant information is left in BCF format to remain compatible with HTSLIB / BCFTools, genotype data is custom encoded as described above.
 The encoded genotype data can then optionnaly be further compressed with zstd https://github.com/facebook/zstd/.

 The compressor was realized with haploid/diploid genotype data in mind (human population genetics data).
 The compressor supports multi-allelic variant sites.
-Polyploid samples with ploidy > 2 are not supported yet, mixed ploidy samples are not supported yet either.
-The main goal is to provide an alternative file format for storing large reference panels, to reduce loading times and if possible speed-up computation (e.g., with computation on the encoded data directly).
+Polyploid samples with ploidy > 2 are not supported yet, mixed ploidy samples are supported (e.g., chrX).
+The main goal is to provide an alternative file format for storing large human genotype datasets, to reduce loading times and speed-up computation (e.g., with computation on the encoded data directly).

 *Note :* This is under development and no stable release / version / tag is available yet.
 The first stable release will be announced soon.